franciscosucre/capitole-microservices/README.md

 # Capitole Phone Microservices

 This repository holds a Backend Code Challenge for Capitole Consulting.
 It is implemented using NodeJS.
+It is implemented using a microservice arquitecture.

+It implementes a phone selling platform.

+It is divided in the following microservices:

+1. **database:** A microservice that hosts a MongoDB server with all the differente databases used in all the other services.
+2. **phones:** A microservice that hosts an REST API implemented with ExpressJS 4 with all the endpoints with logic relative to phones.
+Some of the functionality of this microservices are creating phones, marking a group of phones as sold and obtaining the current phone catalog.
+For scabililty (following the microservice arquitecture) , it uses it's own database hosted in the database service.
+3. **orders:** A microservice that hosts an REST API implemented with ExpressJS 4 with all the endpoints with logic relative to orders.
+Some of the functionality of this microservices are creating orders and list orders.
+For scabililty (following the microservice arquitecture) , it uses it's own database hosted in the database service.

+**Language:** Javascript (NodeJS 8.11.3 LTS)

 **Framework:** ExpressJS

 **Database:** MongoDB

 **Test Framework:** Mocha + Chai

 # Prequisites